 Welcome!
 You have taken the first step toward pursuing a challenging and rewarding learning experience.
 The Division of Emergency Radiology is pleased to offer several Fellowship opportunities per academic year.
 Presently we are accepting applications for the following term.

-Our Division is also deeply engaged in our national society, the American Society of Emergency Radiology, and in the international emergency radiology community, and our staff includes the current and immediate past ASER presidents.
+Our Division is deeply engaged in our national society, the American Society of Emergency Radiology, and in the international emergency radiology community, and our staff includes both the 2017-2018 and 2018-2019 past ASER presidents.
 Our group is a leading contributor to research and education in the emergency radiology community.

 Christopher Potter, MD